Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Introduction

 \section{Introduction}

 Unbinned likelihood fits have long been recognized as a powerful statistical tool in High Energy Physics (HEP) data analysis, offering the potential to fully exploit the information contained in continuous distributions of observables.
 Unlike binned approaches, which discretize data into histograms and can suffer from information loss and binning artifacts, unbinned fits operate directly on the raw event data, enabling more precise parameter estimation and hypothesis testing.
-However, the practical implementation of complete unbinned likelihood fits in realistic LHC analyses has been hindered by the computational complexity of profiling systematic uncertainties.
+Two obstacles have nonetheless limited their use in realistic LHC analyses: the measurement is almost always reduced to a small set of scalar parameters, and the profiling of systematic uncertainties becomes computationally prohibitive in high-dimensional feature spaces.

-Traditionally, uncertainties are handled by modelling their effect on the observables as a variation around a nominal template, often relying on constructing histograms for every ``up'' and ``down'' variation of the nuisance parameters.
-While effective and scalable to hundreds of parameters in binned fits for a single or a limited number of parameters of interest~\cite{Cranmer:2012sba,CMS:2024combine}, this strategy struggles in high-dimensional feature spaces where binning becomes intractable.

-Recent advances in Simulation-Based Inference (SBI)~\cite{Cranmer:2020wdu,Held:2025advancing} have introduced powerful techniques to approximate likelihoqod ratios using neural networks.
-However, incorporating systematic uncertainties remains a significant hurdle.
-Many current SBI strategies~\cite{ATLAS:2025calib,Algren:2025gap,ATLAS:2025nsbi} require either retraining models for each systematic variation or training computationally expensive conditional density estimators that must explicitly learn the effect of every nuisance parameter over its full range.
-Moreover, most existing unbinned methods focus solely on parameter estimation (e.g. signal strengths or Wilson coefficients)~\cite{Brehmer:2018eca,ATLAS:2025nsbi,Schofbeck:2025smeft,Amram:2025hisigma}, leaving the more general problem of measuring a \emph{differential distribution}, crucial for cross-section measurements and generator tuning, largely unaddressed.
+The first of these obstacles reflects how the measurement itself is framed: most existing unbinned methods target scalar quantities, such as signal strengths or Wilson coefficients~\cite{Schofbeck:2025smeft,Barrue:2026qul,Brehmer:2018eca,ATLAS:2025nsbi,Amram:2025hisigma}, leaving the more general problem of measuring a full \emph{differential distribution}, crucial for cross-section measurements and generator tuning, largely unaddressed.
+The second concerns the treatment of systematic uncertainties.
+Traditionally, these are handled by modelling their effect on the observables as a variation around a nominal template, often constructing histograms for every ``up'' and ``down'' variation of the nuisance parameters.
+While effective and scalable to hundreds of parameters in binned fits with one or a few parameters of interest~\cite{Cranmer:2012sba,CMS:2024combine}, this strategy struggles in high-dimensional feature spaces where binning becomes intractable.
+Recent advances in Simulation-Based Inference (SBI)~\cite{Cranmer:2020wdu,Held:2025advancing} approximate likelihood ratios with neural networks and operate naturally in high dimensions, but incorporating systematic uncertainties remains a significant hurdle: many strategies~\cite{ATLAS:2025calib,Algren:2025gap,ATLAS:2025nsbi,Schofbeck:2025smeft} require either retraining models for each systematic variation or training computationally expensive conditional density estimators that must explicitly learn the effect of every nuisance parameter over its full range.